uoregon-libraries/newspaper-curation-app/README.md

 Other Tools
 ---

-You'll find a lot of other tools in `bin` after compiling Black Mamba.
+You'll find a lot of other tools in `bin` after compiling NCA.
 Most have some kind of useful help, so feel free to give them a try, but they won't be documented in depth.
 Most are one-offs to help diagnose problems or test features, and shouldn't be necessary for regular use of this software.

-Black Mamba?
----

-"Black Mamba" makes no sense for this toolsuite, so what is the rationale behind the name?
-Well, first, a [black mamba](https://en.wikipedia.org/wiki/Black_mamba) is a really cool snake.
-Really cool snakes are much more awesome than random non-English words or phrases when it comes to naming projects primarily used by native English speakers.
-This is an indisputable, objective fact.
-Second, when this project bites you, well... it hurts.
-A lot.

-It's also the same acronym as "Batch Maker", so that's fun.